Risk management is an integral part of Caverion’s management, supervision and reporting systems. The main purpose of risk management is:

 Disputes.
 Given the nature of Caverion’s business especially in Projects, Group companies are involved in disputes and legal proceedings in several projects.
 These disputes and legal proceedings typically concern claims made against Caverion for allegedly defective or delayed delivery.
 In some cases, the collection of receivables by Caverion may result in disputes and legal proceedings.
 There is a risk that the client presents counter claims in these proceedings.
 The outcome of claims, disputes and legal proceedings is difficult to predict.
 Write-downs and provisions are booked following the applicable accounting rules.

 Compliance.
 In June 2018, Caverion reached a settlement for its part with the German Federal Office (FCO) in a cartel case that had been investigated by the authority since 2014.
 The investigation concerned several companies providing technical building services in Germany.
 Caverion Deutschland GmbH (and its predecessors) was found to have participated in anti-competitive practices between 2005 and 2013.
 According to the FCO’s final decision issued on 3 July 2018, Caverion Deutschland GmbH was imposed a fine of EUR 40.8 million.
 In the end of March 2020, the FCO issued its final decision on the cartel case against the other building technology companies involved in the matter.
 There is a risk that civil claims may be presented against the involved companies, including Caverion Deutschland GmbH.
 It is not possible to evaluate the magnitude of the risk for Caverion at this time.
-Some civil claims have been settled between the parties in the fourth quarter of 2021.
+Some civil claims were settled between the parties in the fourth quarter of 2021 and in 2022.
 Caverion will disclose any relevant information on the potential civil law claims as required under the applicable regulations.

 As part of Caverion’s co-operation with the authorities in the cartel matter, the company identified activities between 2009 and 2011 that were likely to fulfil the criteria of corruption or other criminal commitment in some of its client projects executed in that time.
 Caverion brought its findings to the attention of the authorities and supported them in investigating the case.
 In the end of June 2020, the public prosecutor's office in Munich informed Caverion that no further investigative measures are intended and that no formal fine proceedings against Caverion will be initiated related to those cases.
 There is a risk that civil claims may be presented against Caverion Deutschland GmbH.
 It is not possible to evaluate the magnitude of the risk for Caverion at this time.
 Caverion will disclose any relevant information on the potential civil law claims as required under the applicable regulations.